wldnmaula/Brain-Tumor-QCNN/README.md

 This project demonstrates a hybrid **Quantum + Classical** deep learning model for **brain tumour classification** using MRI images.
 The architecture uses EfficientNet-B0 + a 4-qubit quantum variational layer.
 ---
+##  Motivation

+Accurate brain tumour detection from MRI scans can speed up diagnosis and improve patient outcomes.
+This project explores a hybrid approach — classical convolutional feature extractors enhanced by a small quantum variational layer — to improve classification robustness and generalization on medical images.
+---

 ## Features